About Us

 Fire Merit Commission

-ABOUT FIRE MERIT COMMISSION
+ABOUT THE FIRE MERIT COMMISSION

 The Fire Merit Commission's jurisdiction is statutorily confined to the areas of the appointment, the promotion, and the discipline of the Franklin Fire Department personnel.
 The Franklin Fire Merit Commission was officially created by the passage of City Ordinance 92-15 by the Common Council of the City of Franklin.
 The Commission recognizes that the ultimate guide for its decisions must be in accord with and contributive to the best interests and safety of the citizens of the City of Franklin.
 It will, amongst other endeavors, encourage and recognize: